pierg/GPTLabs/README.md

 ## Overview

 GPTLabs provides a step-by-step implementation guide to developing Generative Pre-trained Transformer (GPT) models, starting from simple embedding layers and advancing to the full transformer architecture.
 This approach is inspired by [Andrej Karpathy's nanoGPT](https://github.com/karpathy/nanoGPT) and enables users to explore the evolution of GPT models.
-Check out `gptlabs/main.py` for detailed model definitions and commentary on each version's contributions.
+Check out [gptlabs/main.py](gptlabs/main.py) for detailed model definitions and details on each version's contributions.

 ### Models Overview